decant09/machu-picchu-game/README.md

 # Machu Picchu Game
 An adventure based game created for a project submission to Code Institute for the Diploma in Full Stack Software Development (E-commerce Applications).
 The criteria for the submission were primarily that it be created using the Python coding language.

+The application can be viewed on the Code Institute mock terminal on [Heroku](https://decant09-machu-picchu-game.herokuapp.com/).

 ## Contents
 - [User Experience](#user-experience)